 It is the responsibility of local school boards to ensure that all students are educated for success in a 21st-century global society.
-Collaboration between K-12 and postsecondary institutions should be encouraged to help increase student opportunities.
+Collaboration between Pre-K-12 and postsecondary institutions should be encouraged to help increase student opportunities.

 School boards must ensure that their district operates from clear, measurable student learning standards and improvement goals; sufficient resources are allocated to improve instruction; and there is public accountability for improved results for students.

 It is appropriate for the state to establish high and rigorous educational standards for the accreditation of public and nonpublic schools.
 Standards should be designed to ensure that all students have the opportunity to receive the educational program that meets their needs.
 The students of Iowa who attend public and nonpublic schools should receive their education instruction from licensed teachers.
 All public school accreditation standards must also be applied to nonpublic schools.

 Data collection and reporting is necessary to improve instruction and increase student achievement.
 Data collection and reporting is valuable when:

 It is possible to accurately determine student achievement gains, gaps between subgroups and level of attainment for all students;

 Results are easily accessible to maximize school district use of the information to provide quality professional development and improve instruction; and,